rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ### Category

 The category object describes the type of a dish.
-The API allows you to get, post, delete and update categories.
-You can retrieve a single category or a list of categories from the existing category collection.
-Only users with admin permissions can create, delete and update category object.
-Regular users without admin permissions can browse category information.

 ### Restuarant

-The restaurant object describes a restaurant with attributes as name, city, state, address, image link and website infomration .
-The API allows you to get, post, delete and update restaurants.
-You can retrieve a single restaurant or a list of restaurants from the existing restaurant collection.
-Only users with admin permissions can create, delete and update restaurant object.
-Regular users without admin permissions can browse restaurant information.
+The restaurant object describes a restaurant with attributes as name, city, state, address, image link and website infomration.

 ### Dish

-The category object describes a dish with attributes as name, restaurant_id, category_id, price, rating and image link .
-The API allows you to get, post, delete and update dishes.
-You can retrieve a single dish or a list of dishes from the existing dish collection.
-Only users with admin permissions can create, delete and update dish object.
-Regular users without admin permissions can browse dish information.
-These users can also search for dishes and get recommended new dishes.
+The category object describes a dish with attributes as name, restaurant_id, category_id, price, rating and image link.

 ## API endpoints

 ### Category
+The following API allows you to get, post, delete and update categories.
+You can retrieve a single category or a list of categories from the existing category collection.
+Only users with admin permissions can create, delete and update category object.
+Regular users without admin permissions can browse category information.

 #### GET '/categories'
 - Fetches a list of categories from the existing category collection.